jacksonyeung/first-step-for-github/README.md

 # Guide for Your First Repository

-This article would share the experience for setting up your first repository by 2 types of cloning methods, Https and SSH-Key.
-And how to share the remote repositories to your friends or colleagues.
+This is not an advanced but really practical guide of git for the developer who has already grasped some basic knowledge and skill for git.
+It would almost satisfy for your common development.

-(For following this article, you need to create your remote repository in GitHub first.)
+(i.e.: For following below steps, you need to create your remote repository in GitHub first.)

+According to this article, you might get:

+1. How to set up your first repository by Https or SSH-Key

+2. How to share the remote repositories to your friends or colleagues

+3. Use stash-commit rather than commit-merge (Recommended for Team Cooperation)

+4. Create branch, switch branch and merge from other branch

+5. Rollback your added request, your committed request and even push request

 ## Contents

-- Added by branch, dev.

-- Test rollback --mixed.
+Pending...